jbeard4/SCION/README.md

 # Quickstart and Simple Use Case

 Let's start with the simple example of drag-and-drop behaviour in the browser.
+You can run this demo live [here](http://jbeard4.github.com/SCION/demos/drag-and-drop/drag-and-drop.html), or on jsfiddle [here](http://jsfiddle.net/jbeard4/mjm72/).

 An entity that can be dragged has two states: idle and dragging.
 If the entity is in an idle state, and it receives a mousedown event, then it starts dragging.
 While dragging, if it receives a mousemove event, then it changes its position.
 Also while dragging, when it receives a mouseup event, it returns to the idle state.

 This natural-language description of behaviour can be described using the following simple state machine: